kazet/wpgarlic/README.md

 You may start a test environment with only one plugin installed using:

 ```
-./bin/manual_testing PLUGIN_SLUG|PLUGIN_PATH.zip
+./bin/manual_testing PLUGIN_SLUG|PLUGIN_PATH.zip [version]
 ```

-You can install plugin using its slug or from a local zip file.
+You can install a plugin using its slug or from a local zip file.

 It will listen on http://127.0.0.1:8001/